Skip to main content

 Enter CP UI backend API URL [http://cp-cp-deployments-api]:

-• Single server, accessing the UI from a browser — enter your server’s public IP with port 8081: http://<SERVER-PUBLIC-IP>:8081.
-You will need to expose the deployments API on this port later (see Post-installation).
+• Single server, accessing the UI from a browser — enter your server’s public IP: http://<SERVER-PUBLIC-IP>.
+You will need to expose the UI service on port 80 later (see Post-installation).

 • Default — press Enter to keep http://cp-cp-deployments-api.
 This uses in-cluster DNS and only works if the UI is also accessed from inside the cluster.